obernardocosta/Raspberry-Pi-3B-fan-controller/README.md

        #
        # rc.local
        #
-       # This script is executed at the end of each multiuser runlevel.
+       # This script is executed at the end of each multiuser run level.
        # Make sure that the script will "exit 0" on success or any other
        # value on error.
        #